 Section 19.
-Self-Dealing Transactions

-19.1 Definitions

-Except as provided in subsection 19.2. of this Article, a self-dealing transaction means a transaction to which this corporation is a party and in which one or more of its directors has a material financial interest.
+Self-Dealing Transactions 19.1 Definitions Except as provided in subsection 19,2, of this Article, a self-dealing transaction means a transaction to which this corporation is a party and in which one or more of its directors has a material financial interest.
 Such a director is an "interested director" for the purpose of this section.

-19.2 Exempted Transactions

-The provisions of this section do not apply to any of the following:

-- a. an action of the Board fixing the compensation of a director as a director or officer of this corporation; or - b. a transaction which is part of a public or charitable program of this corporation if it is approved or authorized by this corporation in good faith and without unjustified favoritism; and results in a benefit to one (1) or more directors or their families because they are in the class of persons intended to be benefited by the public or charitable program; or - c. a transaction in which the interested director or directors have no actual knowledge, and which does not exceed the lesser of one percent (1%) of the gross receipts of this Corporation for the preceding fiscal year or One Hundred Thousand Dollars (\$100,000).
+19.2 Exempted Transactions The provisions of this section do not apply to any of the following: an action of the Board fixing the compensation of a director as a director or a. officer of this corporation; or a transaction which is part of a public or charitable program of this b. corporation if it is approved or authorized by this corporation in good faith and without unjustified favoritism; and results in a benefit to one (1) or more directors or their families because they are in the class of persons intended to be benefited by the public or charitable program; or a transaction in which the interested director or directors have no actual knowledge, and which does not exceed the lesser of one percent (1%) of the gross receipts of this Corporation for the preceding fiscal year or One Hundred Thousand Dollars (\$100,000).
+19.3 Requirements This corporation shall not enter into a self-dealing transaction unless either: The following facts are established: a. the transaction is for the benefit of this corporation; (1)the transaction is fair and reasonable as to this corporation; (2)(3) prior to consummating the transaction or any part thereof, the Board authorizes or approves the transaction in good faith by a vote of a majority of the directors then in office without counting the vote of the interested director or directors, and with knowledge of the material facts concerning the transaction and the director's or directors' interest in the transaction.
+Except as provided in subsection 19.3.b of this Article, action by a committee of the Board shall not satisfy this subsection; and absence of such advance, such director or officer would be entitled to be reimbursed for such expenses by this corporation.

-19.3 Requirements

-This corporation shall not enter into a self-dealing transaction unless either:

-- a.
-The following facts are established: - (1) the transaction is for the benefit of this corporation: - (2) the transaction is fair and reasonable as to this corporation; - Board authorizes or approves the transaction in good faith by a vote of a majority of the directors then in office without counting the vote of the interested director or directors, and with knowledge of the material facts concerning the transaction and the director's or directors' interest in the transaction.
-Except as provided in subsection 19.3.b of this Article, action by a committee of the Board shall not satisfy this subsection; and

-(4) prior to authorizing or approving the transaction, the Board considers and in good faith determines after reasonable investigation under the circumstances that this corporation cannot obtain a more advantageous arrangement with reasonable effort under the circumstances; or oneumstances, or b.
-The following facts are established: (1) a committee or person authorized by the Board approves the transaction in a manner consistent with the standards set forth in subsection 19.3.a.(1)-(4): (2) it is not reasonably practicable to obtain approval of the Board prior to entering into the transaction; and (3) the Board, after determining in good faith that the conditions of subsection 19.3.b.(1) and (2) of this subsection have been satisfied, ratifies the transaction at its next meeting by a vote of the majority of the directors then in office without counting the vote of the interested director or directors.
-19.4 Quorum Required At a meeting of the Board or committee of the Board that authorizes, approves or ratifies a contract or transaction, a quorum shall be required to act, but interested directors may be counted in determining the presence of the quorum.
-19.5 Interlocking Directorates 19.5.1 Requirements Neither the Board nor a committee thereof shall authorize, approve or ratify any contract or other transaction with another domestic or foreign corporation, firm or association, of which one or more directors are also directors of this corporation unless: a. the material facts as to the transaction as to such director's other directorship are fully disclosed or known to the Board or committee, and the Board or committee authorizes, approves or ratifies the contract or transaction in good faith by a vote sufficient without counting the vote of the common director or directors, although such common director or directors may be counted in determining whether a quorum is present; or b. as to contracts or transactions not approved as provided in subsection 19.5.1.a of this Article, the contract or transaction is just and reasonable as to this corporation.
-The second of th 19.5.2 Nonapplication This section does not apply to transactions covered by Section 19.2, of this Article.
-19.6 Loans to Officers and Directors This corporation shall not make any loan of money or property to or guarantee the obligation of any director or officer unless approved by the Attorney General; provided, however, that this corporation may advance money to a director or officer of this corporation for expenses reasonably anticipated to be incurred in the performance of the duties of such officer or director, provided that in the absence of such advance, such director or officer would be entitled to be reimbursed for such expenses by this corporation.
 The provisions of this section do not apply to the payment of premiums in whole or in part by this corporation on a life insurance policy on the life of a director or officer so long as repayment to this corporation of the amount paid by it is secured by the proceeds of the policy and its cash surrender value.